The faces that come into our homes from the cobbles of Coronation Street six times a week had a life before the Street.

 Jack shared this image of him from filming of the drama to his Instagram last year.

-Brooke Vincent joined the Corrie cast in 2004 as the third actress to play Sophie Webster.
+Brooke Vincent joined the cast of Coronation Street in 2004 as the third actress to play Sophie Webster.

 Before that, Brooke had had a guest role in The League of Gentleman, playing Casey Emma Glass.